abboswell/stanford-cpn/README.md

 # The Stanford CPN
 Stanford DataSci 112 Final Project:

 *In collaboration with Jay Gupta*

 # Introduction
 This project concerns itself with the Stanford Course Prerequisite Network (CPN) during the 2023 and 2024 academic year.
 Understanding the relationship between courses is very important to a University’s educational mission.
 We employ a range of supervised and unsupervised methods to understand and ultimately and inform the Stanford educational structure.
+Machine Learning was done through the scikit-learn and networkX python libraries.

 # Data Collection
 Data was collected via the ExploreCourses API.
 The API readily provided the following features: subject, title, description, repeatable, grading basis, units min, units max, final exam, and academic group.